NameCoach/gpdb-client/README.md

 #### Create recording request

-If we are missing a pronunciation needed for you, you can request it
+If NameCoach is missing a pronunciation that you need, you can request it:

     result = gpdb_client.recording_requests.create(
         target: 'franka',